skupperproject/refdog/input/commands/overview.md

 # Skupper command overview

-The Skupper CLI is a light layer on top of the standard Skupper custom resources.
-Its primary job is to generate YAML resources, submit them to the platform, and wait for the desired result.
+The Skupper command-line interface (CLI) is a light layer on top of the standard Skupper resources.
+Its primary job is to generate resources, submit them to the platform, and wait for the desired result.
+It also provides commands for linking sites, operating Skupper components, and debugging.

-The resource `create` and `update` operations in particular are meant to provide a convenient and CLI-conventional interface, as an alternative to writing YAML by hand.

-#### Blocking

 In general, the operations block until the user's desired outcome is achieved.
 You can change the wait condition using the `--wait` option.

-Create and update in general block until the resource is ready.
-Delete waits for deletion to complete.

-#### More stuff

-- Most commands operate in the context of a platform and current namespace.  `SKUPPER_PLATFORM` and `SKUPPER_NAMESPACE`
+XXX Most commands operate in the context of a platform and current namespace.
+You can use options `SKUPPER_PLATFORM` and `SKUPPER_NAMESPACE`.

 ## Resource commands